missioncommand/emp-mirror-cache/README.md

 ### ChannelGroup

 A ChannelGroup represents a collection of channels.
-Clients who join a channelGroup will receive published data from each channel participating in the channelGroup.
+Clients who open a channelGroup will receive published data from each channel participating in the channelGroup.
 The owner of a channelGroup can publish data to the channelGroup, this has the effect of broadcasting data to each participating channel in the channelGroup.
 A channelGroup will persist until the owning session is closed.

 ### Server Commands